it-economics/itea-be/03_orange_grade_sla_srp.md

 'Price Change'

 A market analysis conducted by your companies predicts an extremely high demand in the summer for the garden bench at the current price.
-Therefore, the management wants to increase the price by 20%.
+Therefore, the management wants to increase the price by 10 to 20% (depending of the day of the week: monday to thursday 10%, fr and sat 20%).
 What do you do?
 Implement your ideal solution.